Push out or remove policies based on the device GEO location. This feature will require constant communication of the location with the server

 It could be a real advantage to be able to trigger position (GPS) according to an area around the company site and if the device is more than x Km away (or miles for those use it ...
 8-)) then alert admin, cut the eas&network links or launch a task

-Under Review for SMC 5.5.
+Planned for SMC 6.0.
 The Sophos Container (mail, docs, browser) can be locked using geographical data

 need it too..
 Sample: User is on the way to vacation. at other Countrys (outside Germany) he pays lot of roaming fee.
 With geofencing we are able to disable active sync...
 It dont need to be a realtime geolocating...